OranWeb/TCEssentials/content/en/docs/misc-guides/money-making.md

 toc: true
 ---

-Once you have learned how to [store your money safely](../money-storage), you should focus on building your networth and sustaining it.
-This way, you can reach a point where you are able to comfortably use three Xanax plus a refill every day, as well as train with energy drinks or use FHCs for faction wars without breaking the bank.
+After learning [how to store your money safely](../money-storage), it's essential to focus on building your net worth and sustaining it.
+Doing so will enable you to reach a point where you can comfortably use three Xanax pills plus a refill every day and train with energy drinks or FHCs for faction wars without breaking the bank.

-The more money you have, the more it can earn for you.
-With this in mind, plan your investments and expenses accordingly.
-I have divided this guide into sections based on player level, but you don't necessarily need to follow it.
-You can choose to ignore it entirely.
+Remember that the more money you have, the more it can earn for you.
+Hence, plan your investments and expenses wisely.
+Although I have categorized this guide based on player level, you can disregard it entirely and choose what suits you best.

-While reading its extremely important you note that these aren't the only options see what works for you there might be a niche option that you might be good at unknown to others.
+When reading, it's crucial to note that these options aren't exhaustive.
+Explore and experiment to find your unique approach that works best for you.
+There might be a niche option that you excel in but is unknown to others.

 ## For Newbies